ajahne/blog/_drafts/2020-6-14-representation-matters.md

 And in that day, in Halligan Hall, with the sun shining in through the window, while I listened to Professor Laing teach us about state machines during a Thursday lecture in Computational Theory, I believed - for the first time - that I could be a software engineer.
 I believed for the first time that I could do it.
 That I could make it.

-A nah, this ain't some rah rah, Kumbaya ish.
+And nah, this ain't some rah rah, Kumbaya ish.
 I worked my ass off.

 That semester I made Dean's list.
 And the next.
 And once I graduated, I went and got my Master's Degree in Computer Science, getting straight A's in almost every semester.